fj-navarro/frontiers_blog/content/posts/problems-developing-software-apps-give-low-code-no-code-a-chance/index.md

 Furthermore, software systems are inherently complex, forcing developers to work with multiple technologies, languages, and libraries.

-In this environment, managing the interdependencies can be very costly, even more so as systems grow in size and complexity ([Figure 1](#market).
+In this environment, managing the interdependencies can be very costly, even more so as systems grow in size and complexity ([Figure 1](#market)).

 ![Fig.1.
 Business areas with greatest need to address potential skil gaps (Source: Trientpont)](index_files/low-code-strategy-1.png)

-Fig.1.
-Business areas with greatest need to address potential skil gaps (Source: Trientpont)

 One of the immediate consequences of all the above, according to [Gartner](https://www.gartner.com/en), is that the demand for qualified software developers has become challenging and will increase five times faster than the industry's ability to supply it.